Global Health Advisory: Do Not Travel. Avoid all international travel due to the global impact of COVID-19

-Do not travel to Central African Republic (CAR) due to crime, civil unrest, and kidnapping.
+Do not travel to the Central African Republic due to the Global Health Advisory, Embassy Bangui’s limited capacity to provide support to U.S. citizens, crime, civil unrest, and kidnapping.

 Visit our website for Travel to High-Risk Areas.

 Read the Safety and Security section on the Country Information page.

 If you decide to travel to Central African Republic (CAR):

 - Enroll your trip in the State Department's Smart Traveler Enrollment Program (STEP).

 - Draft a will and designate appropriate insurance beneficiaries and/or power of attorney.

 - Discuss a plan with loved ones regarding care/custody of children, pets, property, belongings, non-liquid assets (collections, artwork, etc.), funeral wishes, etc.

 - Share important documents, login information, and points of contact with loved ones so that they can manage your affairs, if you are unable to return as planned to the United States.
 Find a suggested list of such documents here.